Mansoor (wrestler): Early beginnings (2018–2022)

-Storyline with Mustafa Ali (2021–2022)
+He appeared on WWE events on Saudi Arabia, like winning a 51-man Battle Royal at Super ShowDown, defeating Cesaro at Crown Jewel, and Dolph Ziggler at Super ShowDown.
+Following this, Mansoor became a regular on 205 Live and Main Event, developing a winning streak.

-In early 2021, Mansoor began appearing on Main Event defeating the likes of Akira Tozawa, Angel Garza, and Drew Gulak extending his winning streak to 49–0.
-On the 3 May episode of Raw, Mansoor was assigned to the Raw brand, and made his in-ring debut the same night, losing to United States Champion Sheamus by disqualification due to interference from Sheamus' other rival Humberto Carrillo, and ending his winning streak.
-In June, Mansoor began a storyline with Mustafa Ali, who tried to convince him that the rest of WWE superstars were "backstabbers", "would do anything just to get ahead", and "cheaters", leading to a match on the 5 July episode of Raw, where Mansoor suffered his first pinfall loss, as Ali outsmarted him by faking a knee injury.
-On the 26 July episode of Raw, Mansoor teamed with Ali where they defeated T-Bar and Mace.
+On the 3 May episode of Raw, Mansoor was assigned to the Raw brand, and made his in-ring debut the same night, losing to United States Champion Sheamus by disqualification due to interference from Humberto Carrillo, and ending his winning streak.
+According to Mansoor, his winning streak was a "creative order" and he felt frustrated.
+In June, Mansoor began a storyline with Mustafa Ali, who tried to convince him that the rest of WWE superstars were "backstabbers", "would do anything just to get ahead", and "cheaters", leading to a match on the 5 July episode of Raw, where Mansoor suffered his first pinfall loss.

 As part of the 2021 Draft, Mansoor was drafted to the SmackDown brand.
-On the 11 October episode of Raw, Mansoor was attacked by Ali in the backstage after they lost to The Hurt Business, ending their alliance between the two; Ali would challenge him to a match at Crown Jewel later that night.
+On the 11 October episode of Raw, Mansoor was attacked by Ali in the backstage after they lost to The Hurt Business, ending the alliance between the two; Ali would challenge him to a match at Crown Jewel later that night.
 At the event, Mansoor defeated Ali.
+This was Mansoor's last appearance in Saudi Arabia, since Vince McMahon told him that the Saudi Arabian government didn't want him competing in the country anymore.

-Maximum Male Models (2022–present)
+Maximum Male Models (2022–2023)

-On April 22, 2022 in a dark segment on SmackDown, Mansoor was announced as the newest member of LA Knight's stable, Knight Model Management, alongside Mace, thus turning heel for the first time in his career.
-On the July 1 episode of SmackDown, Knight, now known as Max Dupri, announced Mace and Mansoor, under the tweaked names "ma.çé" and "mån.sôör", as his new tag team, Maximum Male Models. mån.sôör and Maximum Male Models joined Raw brand on February 6, 2023.
+On 22 April 2022, in a dark segment on SmackDown, Mansoor turned heel when he was announced as the newest member of LA Knight's stable, Knight Model Management alongside Mace.
+On the July 1 episode of SmackDown, Knight, now known as Max Dupri, announced Mace and Mansoor, under the tweaked names ma.çé and mån.sôör, as his new tag team, Maximum Male Models.
+Maximum Male Models later welcomed Maxxine Dupri, Max's (kayfabe) sister, to manage the team.
+Maximum Male Models joined the Raw brand on February 6, 2023, and remained on Raw following the 2023 Draft.
+After weeks of spending time with Otis of the Alpha Academy, Maxxine left Maximum Male Models to join Alpha Academy on the May 15 episode of Raw when she cheered on Otis and Chad Gable eliminating ma.çé and mån.sôör in the Intercontinental Championship number one contenders' battle royal match.
+After months of inactivity, ma.çé and mån.sôör were both released from their WWE contracts on September 21.